altwalker/altwalker/README.md

 ### Model-Based Testing

-[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating test cases based on models that describe the behaviour (functionality) of the system under test.
+[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating test cases based on models that describe the behavior (functionality) of the system under test.

 The goal when designing models is to represent the part of the system under test, usually